MintMCP

 Organizations should assess platforms across six dimensions:

-1. MCP protocol native support: Does the gateway understand JSON-RPC, maintain stateful sessions, and handle bidirectional communication without custom development?
+1. MCP protocol native support: Does the gateway understand JSON-RPC, maintain stateful sessions, and handle MCP transports without custom development?

-2. Security and compliance: Does the platform provide SOC2, OAuth/SAML integration, and complete audit trails required for your industry?
+2. **Security and compliance: **Is the platform SOC 2 Type II audited, with SSO, SCIM-driven RBAC, and complete audit trails required for your industry?

-3. Deployment speed: Can you deploy in minutes versus weeks or months for production readiness?
+3. Deployment speed: Can you deploy governed MCP access quickly versus weeks or months for production readiness?

 4. Enterprise support: Does the vendor offer SLAs, dedicated support, and assistance with implementation?